chloerwhitaker/Books-Im-Reading/AtomicHabits.md

     - "Making a choice that is 1 percent better or worse seems insignificant in the moment, but over the span of moments that make up a lifetime these choices determine the difference between who you are and who you could be.
 Success is the product of daily habits_ not a once-in-a-lifetime transformation."
     - "Your outcomes are a lagging measure of your habits."
     - Summarixed: Don't set goals to produce change - change your system instead.
 A goal has both winners and losers, but a winning systemn is what helps a person to succeed at their goals.
+    - "You do not rise to the level of your goals.
+You fall to the level of your systems."

+## Chapter 2